clivekahn/hello-world/examples/capture/readmeEDIT.md

 We use OpenGL for cross-platform rendering and GLFW for window management.
 If you are using OpenCV, `imshow` is a good alternative.

-## Expected Depth and Color Output:
+## Expected Output:
+Left window: Depth output - Right window: Color output:
 ![expected output](expected_output.png)

 ## Code Overview